-If you are looking for an even easier Lasagna recipe try my Veggie Lasagna Roll-Ups or my Eggplant Lasagna, a great gluten-free option!
+For another classic Italian recipe that uses ricotta cheese, try my Cheese Manicotti recipe.
+Or If you are looking for an even easier Lasagna recipe try my Eggplant Lasagna, a great gluten-free option!

 How To Avoid Boiling The Noodles?

-- Lasagna is one of the world's best comfort foods.
+- Homemade lasagna is one of the world’s best comfort foods.
 Just the thought of it conjures up thoughts of crisp fall evenings and cozy Sunday night dinners.

 - It's really the noodles who are at fault.
 All that boiling and draining and assembling can really be a big deterrent.

-- The secret to avoiding boiling noodles for lasagna is to use fresh lasagna sheets that you can buy in the refrigerated section of the grocery store.
+- The other option is to use fresh lasagna sheets that you can buy in the refrigerated section of the grocery store.

-I think the best spices to put in your lasagna sauce are a combination of Italian Seasoning (a very convenient spice blend!) and fennel seed.
-I think this creates more interesting flavors.
+- I think the best spices to put in your sauce is a combination of Italian seasoning, fennel seeds and freshly minced garlic (nothing pre-minced from a jar!)

 How is bechamel sauce made?